-The Free and Secure Trade program, or FAST, is a commercial clearance program for known low-risk shipments entering the U.S. from Canada and Mexico.
+The Free and Secure Trade (FAST) program is a commercial clearance program for known low-risk shipments entering the United States from Canada and Mexico.
 Initiated after 9/11, this innovative trusted traveler/trusted shipper program allows expedited processing for commercial carriers who have completed background checks and fulfill certain eligibility requirements.

-FAST enrollment is open to truck drivers from the U.S., Canada, and Mexico.
+FAST enrollment is open to truck drivers from the United States, Canada, and Mexico.

-FAST vehicle lanes process cargo at land border ports of entry that serve commercial cargo: 17 ports on the northern border and 17 on the southern border.
-The majority of dedicated FAST lanes are located in northern border ports in Michigan, New York and Washington state and at southern border ports from California to Texas.
-Participation in FAST requires that every link in the supply chain, from manufacturer to carrier to driver to importer, is certified under the Customs-Trade Partnership Against Terrorism program, or C-TPAT.
+FAST vehicle lanes process cargo at land border ports of entry that serve commercial cargo.
+The majority of dedicated FAST lanes are located in northern border ports in Michigan, New York and Washington and at southern border ports from California to Texas.
+Participation in FAST requires that every link in the supply chain, from manufacturer to carrier to driver to importer, is certified under the Customs-Trade Partnership Against Terrorism (C-TPAT) program.

 CBP routinely conducts on-site visits to domestic and foreign C-TPAT member facilities to evaluate and validate their supply-chain security measures.
 More than 10,000 companies world-wide are certified C-TPAT members.